MDavidHernandezP/OnlineStoreWebScraperAPI/README.md

 ### 6. `docker-compose.yml`

 Defines the Docker services, specifying the build context, the drivers for the connection between services, port binding, the MongoDB Database, and volume mapping.
 Additionally, it sets the API environment variable.

+### 7. `powerbi/`

+This folder contains all the files, created or used for the Data Analysis part of this project, that envolves the Data cleaning and Visualization with PowerBI, the files inside the folder are: `Tablets MongoDB Visualization.pbit`, `Tablets MongoDB Visualization.pbix`, `Tablets MongoDB Visualization.pdf`, `Boxplot Python.py` and `Boxplot R.r`.

 ## Installation